-Then the last equality (2) takes the form:
+Then the last equality (\ref{2}) takes the form:

-It remains only to note that $((-1)^{|g_{2}|}g_{2}h_{2},g_{2}g_{1}) = (h_{1},g_{2})(h_{2},g_{1}).$ \end{proof} A corollary of the above statement is the following theorem, the proof of which is similar to the non-graded case, see Theorem 1 of \cite{Arutyunov_2020}. \begin{Theorem} For any graded derivation $d$ there exists such a unique locally finite character of $\chi_{d}$, that the formula is valid
+It remains only to note that $((-1)^{|g_{2}|}g_{2}h_{2},g_{2}g_{1}) = (h_{1},g_{2})(h_{2},g_{1}).$ \end{proof} A corollary of the above statement is the following theorem, proved similarly to the non-graded case, see Theorem 1 of \cite{Arutyunov_2020}. \begin{theorem} For any graded derivation $d$ there exists a unique locally finite character $\chi_{d}$ satisfying